Catpockets/AnimalSpeak/README.md

 * Spoken animal names using browser speech
 * Simple AAC-style Talk board
 * Touch-friendly buttons for tablets
-* Designed for calm play
+* Designed for calm, predictable play
 * No score
 * No losing
 * No ads
 * No accounts
 * No reading required
 * No time pressure
-* Works as a standalone HTML file
+* Works as a static browser game

 ## 🧩 Why I Made This